CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ### Fuel data

 Every item type can have fuel data that determines how much horse power it produces per unit consumed.
-Currently, gasses and plasmas cannot really be fuels.
+Currently, gases and plasmas cannot really be fuels.

 If a fuel has the PERPETUAL flag, engines powered by it never use any fuel.
 This is primarily intended for the muscle pseudo-fuel, but mods may take advantage of it to make perpetual motion machines.